-See chemical experiments on your Windows 8 tablet
+See chemical experiments on your Windows 10 tablet

 Chemistry lab project, perform the following experiment Magnesium Ribbon burning, preparation of Oxygen Gas, Preparation of Hydrogen Gas, Preparation of Carbon Dioxide Gas.
 Help the students to perform the chemistry experiment.

 Another area where I’d love to seem some improvement is with the chemical equations as it’s clear that the images are either scanned papers or washed down pictures.